-Our Low Emissions Urban Development Program consists of three components:
+The Low Emissions Urban Development Program has three work streams:

-- Knowledge management and exchange on land use, transport and energy.
-Clean Air Asia will establish an exchange platform for land use and transport together with development agencies, governments and other partners.
-To support this, we will collect and analyze data regarding air pollution and greenhouse gas emissions indicators for transport and energy, and develop land use indicators.
+Knowledge management and exchanges on land use, transport and energy: Clean Air Asia is building an exchange platform with development agencies, governments and other partners.
+We are collecting and analyzing data on transport and energy-related air pollution and greenhouse gas emissions, and developing land-use indicators.

 Fu Lu, China Director: [email protected]